 Follow-up Care and Survivorship

 Once you have been treated for ALL, you will need to be closely followed by your oncology team.
 At first, you will have follow-up visits fairly often.
-For the first year you will have a physical exam, and CBC (lab draw) with differential monthly.
+For the first year you will have a physical exam, and CBC (lab draw) with differential every 1-2 months.
 Re-examinations of bone marrow aspirate, cerebrospinal fluid (CSF), and echocardiogram may be ordered based on your disease process, genetics, and treatment.
 This will be determined by your health care team.
-In the second year, you will have a physical exam and CBC with differential every 3 months.
-After 3 years, you will have physical exam and CBC with differential every 6 months, or as indicated by your health care providers.
+In the second year, you will have a physical exam and CBC with differential every 3-6 months.
+After 3 years, you will have physical exam and CBC with differential every 6-12 months, or as indicated by your health care providers.
 Depending upon your age at time of diagnosis you may also have regular testicular exams.

 Fear of recurrence, relationship challenges, financial impact of cancer treatment, employment issues, and coping strategies are common emotional and practical issues experienced by ALL survivors.
 Your healthcare team can identify resources for support and management of these practical and emotional challenges faced during and after cancer.

 Cancer survivorship is a relatively new focus of oncology care.
 With nearly 17 million cancer survivors in the US alone, there is a need to help patients transition from active treatment to survivorship.
 What happens next, how do you get back to normal, what should you know and do to live healthy going forward?
 A survivorship care plan can be a first step in educating yourself about navigating life after cancer and helping you communicate knowledgeably with your healthcare providers.
 Create a survivorship care plan today on OncoLink.